marko-js/marko/packages/marko/docs/compiler.md

 Type: `{ analyze: Visitor, transform:Visitor }`<br>
 Default: [autodiscovers](https://github.com/marko-js/marko/blob/0f212897d2d3ec30b12c2f18ba950818bccb83b4/packages/compiler/src/config.js#L46-L89) a translator package starting with `@marko/translator-` or `marko-translator-`

-The translator is a collection of transforms that translates the Marko AST into a valid JavaScript AST based on the `mode` option.
+The translator is a collection of transforms that translates the Marko AST into a valid JavaScript AST based on the `output` option.
 There is a default translator that ships with Marko, but this option may be used to switch to experimental translators for alternate runtimes.

 The translator is an object with two [Babel Visitors](https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/plugin-handbook.md#visitors): `analyze` and `transform`.
 The result of the analyze visitor is cached and may be requested by other templates.
 The transform visitor transforms the AST to it's final JavaScript AST.